Clean Beauty Update: Are anhydrous cosmetics the sustainable solution for clear skin and a clean planet?

 3. Sheet mask by Charlotte Tilbury

 The dry sheet mask was used by the technical innovations of Korean beauty care and thus the capital of waterless beauty.
 No wonder, then, that it is enriched with highly effective ingredients such as vitamins, flower extracts, peptides and oils. water nonexistent.
-But hydrated, radiant and plump-looking and Top.
-The reason for this is the scientific development of the skin care: The textile fabric of the mask is infused with tiny vectors of the ingredients, creating a biomimetic system is created, which allows the ingredients to slowly penetrate the complexion.
+But hydrated, radiant and plump-looking and Skin.
+The reason for this is the scientific development of the Skin care: The textile fabric of the mask is infused with tiny vectors of the ingredients, creating a biomimetic system is created, which allows the ingredients to slowly penetrate the complexion.
 Extra plus: The mask can be used up to three times and thus sets a clear Statement against the throwaway mentality.
 A problem that contributes drastically to the ecological footprint of the beauty industry, especially in the area of masks, peelings and patches.

 Source & Copyright by Charlotte Tilbury

 Ethique's Solid Conditioner Bars are not only water-free, Palm oil and Perfumes, but also of any other controversial substance.
 This is the formula of responsible labels made from fair babassu oil, THC-free Hempoil and cocoa butter.
 In addition, the substance guar obtained from the bush bean is used because it gives the hair both protection and suppleness.
 So the key to "In the Buff" is that the product is holistically sustainable.
 The key facts: The conditioner is vegan, biodegradable and carbon-positive and saves 5 per bar Plastic bottles conventional flushing and 5050 milliliters of water.
 Even the packaging is compostable and consumers ensure that a tree is planted for each purchase.